Measuring inflaton couplings via dark radiation as $\Delta N_{\rm eff}$ in CMB: Inflaton decay during reheating

 \eq{ \D\Neff = \frac{43}{7} \qty[\frac{10.75}{\gssrh }]^{1/3} \qty[\frac{\r_X}{\rr}]_{{\cal H}\ll \G_\phi} \,. } The subscript ${\cal H}\ll \G_\phi$ implies that the integration has been done till the reheating process is over.
 In Eq.~\eqref{Eq:DNeff-for-our-case}, $\gssrh$ is the effective degrees of freedom contributing to the entropy density of the universe at the time when $\rho_\phi$ decays completely.
 We are assuming that $\gssrh\approx 106.75$, and it remains the same throughout the reheating process.

-Now, using the bounds on $\D\Neff$ from Table~\ref{Table:bound-on-Delta-Neff}, $\D\Neff$ as a function of $B_X$ from Eq.~\eqref{Eq:DNeff-for-our-case} is shown in Fig.~\ref{Fig:Branching-fraction-and-bound-on-DNeff}.
+Now, using the bounds on $\D\Neff$ and prospective future reaches of $\D\neff$ from Table~\ref{Table:bound-on-Delta-Neff}, $\D\Neff$ as a function of $B_X$ from Eq.~\eqref{Eq:DNeff-for-our-case} (and assuming that $\bx$ does not depend on cosmological scale factor) is shown in Fig.~\ref{Fig:Branching-fraction-and-bound-on-DNeff}.
 Because a higher value of $B_X$ suggests a higher production of $X$ particles, $\D\neff$ grows monotonically with $\bx$.
 This is true when $\D\Neff$ is solely contributed by $X$ particle.
 On the other hand, the terms on the right-hand-side of Eqs.~\eqref{Eq:BG2} and \eqref{Eq:BG3} are the production rate of radiation and $X$, respectively, and only $B_X$ regulates the difference between those two production rates.
 Since $\D\neff\sim \r_X/\r_{\rm rad}$, the result shown in Fig.~\ref{Fig:Branching-fraction-and-bound-on-DNeff} is independent of whether $\G_\phi$ is constant or varies with cosmological scale factor and temperature (e.g.~\cite{Barman:2022tzk}).
 Additionally, this figure depicts that \Planck~and \Planck+BAO bounds draw an upper limit on the possible values of $B_X$. $B_X> 0.09$ is already eliminated by \Planck~data.
-Furthermore, $0.09\gsim B_X\gsim 0.066$ can be tested by \sptnew, and $B_X\gsim 0.04, B_X\gsim 0.02, B_X\gsim 0.014,$ and $B_X\gsim 0.009$ may be tested from other future \cmb~experiments such as \cmbsfour, PICO, \CMBBharat, and CMB-HD.
+Furthermore, $0.09\gsim B_X\gsim 0.066$ can be tested by \sptnew, and $B_X\gsim 0.021, B_X\gsim 0.014, B_X\gsim 0.013,$ and $B_X\gsim 0.009$ may be tested from other future \cmb~experiments such as \cmbsfour/PICO, \CMBBharat, \coremfive, and CMB-HD.